 As a result the man had to take a considerable amount of time off work before he could return to light duty.
 And in spite of his age, he had reportedly intended to keep working for at least five more years, or as long as he could do so.
 Unfortunately, however, he never recovered fully enough to do that.

 Upon evaluation of the situation, the man’s lawyers determined he was eligible not only to make a Workers’ Compensation claim, but also to pursue a motor vehicle accident claim.
 This goes to show the importance of getting the proper legal advice from someone qualified to assess your situation as soon as possible.
 Don’t leave anything to chance.
-Contact our Sydney Compensation Lawyers for an assessment of your forklift injury case today.
+Contact our Sydney personal injury Lawyers for an assessment of your forklift injury case today.